jelly-liu/EOSS/README.md

 --support MD5 HashedCredentialsMatcher
 --support RolesOrAuthorizationFilter
 --support PermsOrAuthorizationFilter
 --support dynamic edit FilterChainDefinitions on line, do not need relogin or restart tomcat
---support MemoryConstrainedCacheManager
 --support refresh Authentication cache, when update user or role, do not need relogin or restart tomcat
---support redisCacheManager
+--support Redis and Guava CacheManager
 --support sessionManager and sessionDAO and cacheManager

 # ScreenShot